-To help you remember taking the pills, take the pill at the same time each day.
+To help you to remember taking the pills, take the pill at the same time each day.
 Each Femodette tablet should be swallowed with a drink of water.
 You can take Femodette with or without a meal.

 You should start taking the Femodette pill on the first day of your menstrual cycle for the medication to protect you against pregnancy immediately.
 You don’t have to use any other method of contraception while you are taking Femodette.
 If you have a very short menstrual cycle, you will not be protected from pregnancy if you will start taking the pills on the fifth day of your period.

 You can start taking this pill at any time during your pregnancy if the doctor is reasonably convinced that you are not pregnant.
 Starting the pill at any other time in your cycle will not protect you from pregnancy.
 You might need to use other forms of contraception, such as the condom for the first seven days of taking the pill.

 If you have given birth and you are not breastfeeding, you can start taking the pill on the 21st day after giving birth.
 Use extra contraception such as a condom for the first seven days.

 Starting taking the pill immediately after a miscarriage or abortion at under 24 weeks will immediately provide you protection against pregnancy.
 If you start taking the pill more than seven days after a miscarriage or abortion, you should use extra contraception for the seven days of taking the pills.